JamesZesiger/gvsu-cis350-Software-Innovators/docs/software_requirements_specification_final.md

 # Overview
 The purpose of this document is to list set functional and non-functional requirements for a budgeting application.
 The desktop application BalanceBuddy balances expenses, income, savings, and more.
-BalanceBuddy is targeted mainly at college students struggling to maintain their finances.
+BalanceBuddy is targeted at college students struggling to maintain their finances.
 BalanceBuddy features a gamified tracking system designed to maintain an active user base.
 # Functional Requirements
 1. User Profile
     1. Users shall be able to sign in to the existing profile